The University of Hartford continues to closely monitor the spread of COVID-19, and is taking steps to keep our community healthy and informed.

 ITS will remain open and can help with the transition to remote work.
 If you need assistance from ITS, please make an appointment to visit the office.
 Walk-ins are discouraged due to work volume and the need to maintain social distancing.
 To set up an appointment, please email firstname.lastname@example.org.

 The International Admission Office and Office of Graduate Admission have revised their admission procedures due to the coronavirus.
 Accommodations are being made for international students applying for undergraduate and graduate programs for the 2020 Fall Semester, which begins in September.
 Please visit the International Admission website for the details.
 Please visit the Graduate Admission website for details specific to graduate admission.
+For the answers to frequently asked questions regarding international students and admission, visit the International Student Center's FAQ page.

 - Health Services: 860.768.6601